jedster1111/reasonml-example/README.md

   - [Part 2](https://lucasmreis.github.io/blog/learning-reasonml-part-2/)
   - [Part 3](https://lucasmreis.github.io/blog/learning-reasonml-part-3/)
 - [Common Js idioms in ReasonML](https://blog.g2i.co/common-javascript-idioms-in-reasonml-900a731b5620)
-- Using [Json Placeholder](https://jsonplaceholder.typicode.com) for api call data.
+- Using [Json Placeholder](https://jsonplaceholder.typicode.com) to try out api calls.

 ## Tools

 - [Ocaml to Reason translator Chrome extension](https://chrome.google.com/webstore/detail/reason-tools/kmdelnjbembbiodplmhgfjpecibfhadd)
   - Since Reason's online presence (particularly for help) is quite small at the moment, might have better luck looking for OCaml questions and translating any code into Reason.
+- The [Reason Discord channel](https://discordapp.com/invite/reasonml) seems like a good place to get some help if you get stuck (Pretty active and people seem willing to answer questions).

 ## Run Project

-- Install dependencies: `yarn` / `yarn install`
+- Install dependencies: `yarn` or `yarn install`
 - Start bucklescript to compile .re to .js: `yarn bucklescript`
-- Start Dev Server: `yarn start`
+- Start Webpack Dev Server: `yarn start`
+  - Have to refresh the page to see changes (no hot reload)

 ### Others

 - Start webpack in watch mode to bundle .js files: `yarn webpack`

-Have to refresh the page to see changes (no hot reload)

-**For more elaborate ReasonReact examples**, please see https://github.com/reasonml-community/reason-react-example
+**For more elaborate ReasonReact examples**, please see <https://github.com/reasonml-community/reason-react-example>

 ## Build for Production